ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   The file should have the following contents:

-  IMPORTANT: Replace the URL in square brackets (removing the square brackets) with the URL of the metal-bios file you downloaded to your installation/web server and the URL of the bootstrap.ign ignition file, respectively.
+  <b>IMPORTANT:</b> Replace the URL in square brackets (removing the square brackets) with the URL of the metal-bios file you downloaded to your installation/web server and the URL of the bootstrap.ign ignition file, respectively.

   ```
   DEFAULT pxeboot